Prices, 10-2017 ($)

 Pardessus M. Collichon c.1680 33 " "

 My viols are built from fine, well seasoned woods, with a 5 or 7 piece “bent front” of European or Engelmann spruce; backs, ribs and neck of figured European maple; a traditional "open" scroll; double purfling on front and back for English viols; ebony veneered fingerboard and tailpiece and finished with a slight patina of age, using colored pigments and oil varnish and fitted with ebony pegs.

 I also can do additional, decorative purfling work, copied or derived from original designs but I believe in keeping the decorations on the body minimal, as I am concerned about it's effect on the acoustics of the instrument.

 All the models I make are available in what I refer to as my "Essential" style instruments.
 The idea is to simplify or eliminate certain decorative and (what I consider) other non-essential elements in order to make an instrument that plays, sounds and performs just as well as my fully decorated viols.
-I feel it still looks the part and still has all the "Essential" elements.
+I feel the end result looks the part and still has all the "essential" elements.

 Using the same fine, well seasoned woods for tops, backs, ribs and necks and careful construction methods and finish, the differences from the my "Historical" copies are:

 1. one single decorative purfling inlay on the front only (original Collichon instruments already had this)